 MINIMUM QUALIFICATIONS: A doctoral degree or equivalent (Ph.D., M.D., ScD., D.V.M., DDS etc) in an appropriate field.
 Excellent scientific writing ability and strong oral communication skills.
 The ability to work effectively and collegially with colleagues.
 Additional qualifications as specified by the Principal Investigator.

-We are seeking candidates with a doctoral degree in epidemiology, nutrition, behavioral sciences, demography, or related field with strong statistical analysis and programming skills.
-Substantive knowledge of diabetes, obesity, CVD, and the social determinants framework is a plus.
-Candidates must have the ability to work independently and collaboratively; strong organizational and record keeping skills; fluent English writing and verbal skills; and an enthusiasm for inter-disciplinary engagement.
+We are seeking candidates with a doctoral degree in microbiology, epidemiology or related health field with substantive knowledge of infectious disease and molecular biology, and preferably with experience working on enteric viruses.
+Candidates must have a strong laboratory background, the ability to work independently and collaboratively, strong organizational and record keeping skills, and excellent English writing and verbal skills.
+Candidates with experience in virology and molecular diagnostics are preferred.

 Connect With Us!